-What would you want from your own personal tennis ball launcher?
+What features would you want from your own personal tennis ball launcher?

 Their research became part of the community-wide conversation, leading to the final product which is now on the market.
-The C level team then arranged a meeting with Mike Ballardie, former CEO of Prince - one of the world leading tennis brands, who agreed to come out of tennis retirement and has been leading the company as CEO ever since.
+The C level team then arranged a meeting with Mike Ballardie, former CEO of Prince, one of the world leading tennis brands.
+To their delight, Ballardie agreed to come out of tennis retirement and has been leading the company as CEO ever since.

 Launching a product in Covid

-With the crowdfunding campaign over the next stage was to create, test, and manufacture the Slinger Bags for shipping, which proved to take longer than initially expected.
-The first units went out to the Kickstarter backers in March 2020, with a plan to make Slinger available to the wider tennis community shortly after... and then Covid 19 hit the world.
+With the crowdfunding campaign behind them, the next stage was to create, test, and manufacture the Slinger Bags for shipping, which proved to take longer than initially expected.
+The first units went out to the Kickstarter backers in March 2020, with a plan to make Slinger available to the wider tennis community shortly after.
+But then Covid-19 hit the world.

-Supplies of the product dried up as China slowed production on their machines, which led to a delay in the production schedule, leading the company to make the product available to the USA market with a 60 day delivery lead time - a challenge for a new brand.
+As China slowed production, supplies of the product dried up, leading to a significant delay in the production schedule.
+Slinger was forced to make the product available to the USA market with a 60 day delivery lead time, a major a challenge for a new brand.

-There was some backlash and complaints over the delayed 60 day delivery from some customers, but the “Slingers,” Slinger’s community, was solid and supportive.
+There was some backlash and complaints over the delayed delivery from some customers, but the Slinger community was solid and supportive.

 Juda’s top takeaways for others looking to put community at the heart of their product:

 There is nobody who better knows the pain point that your product is aiming to solve than the community who it is aimed at.

 From day one until today, Juda still manages the brand's Instagram account and does not believe in handing it over to an intern.